kg0529/Case-Study-Part-2/README.md

-2. On the workstation machine, using Ansible to apply setup.yml to install all necessary software on client machine like Docker, kubectl, kind and etc.
+2. On the workstation machine, using Ansible to apply setup.yml to install all necessary dependencies on the client machine like Docker, kubectl, kind and etc.

    ![](https://github.com/kg0529/Case-Study-Part-2/blob/main/screenshots/s3.png?raw=true)

-3. On the workstation machine, using Ansible to apply start-cluster.yml to start a kubernetes cluster on client machine.
+3. On the workstation machine, using Ansible to apply start-cluster.yml to start up a kubernetes cluster on the client machine.

    ![](https://github.com/kg0529/Case-Study-Part-2/blob/main/screenshots/s4.png?raw=true)
    ![](https://github.com/kg0529/Case-Study-Part-2/blob/main/screenshots/s4-1.png?raw=true)

-4. On the workstation machine, create a CICD pipeline in jenkins which will deploy the flask app on client machine trhough Ansible.
+4. On the workstation machine, create a CICD pipeline in jenkins which will deploy the flask app on the client machine through Ansible.
 This pipeline will check the github repo every 15 mins, trigger a new build if any changes are made.

    ![](https://github.com/kg0529/Case-Study-Part-2/blob/main/screenshots/s6.png?raw=true)
    ![](https://github.com/kg0529/Case-Study-Part-2/blob/main/screenshots/s7.png?raw=true)